RaviTambade/SDM/TestAutomation.md

 * It takes care of its own dependencies and mock data
 * It always returns the same result for the same input
 * It should be self-explanatory, maintainable, and readable

-<a href="https://semaphoreci.com/blog/unit-tests-nodejs-jest"> Unit Testing using Node js and Jest</a>